• Skip to primary navigation

 A glass of iced tea on a table with a cocktail shaker behind it and garnished with a lime wedge and fresh lime.

 You’re going to love this!
 Shaken Basil Iced Tea is ready in just minutes and one of my favorite things to drink on a warm day!
-You’re going to love how refreshing it is.
+You’re going to love how refreshing this infused iced tea recipe is.

 Glass of iced tea garnished with a lime wedge and fresh basil leaf with cocktail shaker in the background.